hudmol/child_publisher/README.md

 ## Summary

-Two new options are available in the `More` menu on the component toolbar for components that have children - `Publish All Children` and `Unpublish All Children`.
+Two new options are available in the `More` menu on the component toolbar for components that have children - `Publish this and all children` and `Unpublish all children`.
 When selected, all child components of the current component will be published or unpublished respectively.

-The published state of the current component and its nested records is unchanged.
+In the case of publication the current record is also published.
+When unpublishing the published state of the current component and its nested records is unchanged.

 The published state of some `Note` records attached to child components is also unchanged.